astroprofsmith/intromodern.github.io/_sources/c9examples.md

 hypothesis posed by Equation {eq}`csEeq`.
 Such a graph for four of the measurements reported in 1923 is shown in Figure 9.4.

 Note the excellent agreement between experiment and the predictions of Equation {eq}`csEeq`!
-One over the y-intercept is within one
-$\sigma$ of the known 17.5 keV value for the incoming photons in the lab frame.
-The best fit slope in Figure 9.4 is
+One over the y-intercept is within one $\sigma$ of the known 17.5 keV value for the incoming photons in the lab frame.
-$(1.90\pm0.04)\times10^{-3}$ 1/keV, which means the best
-estimate of the rest mass of
-the electron from this experiment is $526\pm10$ keV.
-This is within 1.4 $\sigma$ of the current accepted value, 511 keV.
+The best fit slope in Figure 9.4 is $(1.90\pm0.04)\times10^{-3}$ 1/keV, which means the best estimate of the rest mass of the electron from this experiment is $526\pm10$ keV.
+This is within 1.4 $\sigma$ of the current accepted best value, 511 keV.

 ```{code-cell}